hugo-apero/iyo-apero/README.md

 ## Page configuration

-Hugo allows you to use a page's front matter (written in yaml, toml, or json) to keep metadata attached to an instance of a content type—i.e., embedded inside a content file.
+Hugo allows you to use a page's front matter (written in yaml, toml, or json) to keep metadata attached to markdown files.
 The motto in Hugo is "everything is a page."
 The following page configuration options are found in the front matter of a Hugo Apéro site.

-### Special pages

-#### Homepage configuration

-Read the docs here: https://hugo-apero-docs.netlify.app/blog/homepage/

-#### About page configuration

-Read the docs here: https://hugo-apero-docs.netlify.app/blog/about-page/

 ### Section configuration